This page provides information about the governance structure of the University.

 - international strategy board (chair: Pro-Vice-Chancellor: International, Professor Hai-Sui Yu)

-The University Court has about 90 members (the majority of whom are lay), and is chaired either by the Chancellor or, in her/his absence, the Pro-Chancellor.
-It is not involved in the University's decision-making processes, but it plays an important and influential role: in a nutshell, the Court is an important link with the community and other stakeholders, fostering engagement, responsiveness and accountability.
+The University Court has about 90 members (the majority are lay-members).
+It is chaired by the Chancellor or, in their absence, the Pro-Chancellor.
+It is not involved in the University's decision-making processes, but is an important link with the community and other stakeholders, fostering engagement, responsiveness and accountability.

-The Courts mission is to serve as mechanism for and a symbol of the Universitys accountability to the wider community.
-It is empowered to ask questions about, and express an opinion on, any matter whatsoever concerning the University; and to convey such opinions to the Council, and can thus invite the Council (or other University bodies) to consider particular questions or courses of action.
-It meets at least twice a year: a formal, minuted, business meeting occurs in December, whereas other engagement events are intentionally informal.
+The Courts serves as mechanism for and a symbol of the Universitys accountability to the wider community.
+It is empowered to ask questions about, and express an opinion on, anything concerning the University.
+It conveys these opinions to the Council, and can invite the Council (or other University bodies) to consider particular questions or courses of action.
+It meets at least twice a year: a formal, minuted, business meeting in December and other, informal, meetings.